Yes, to grow muscle you have to train hard. But does that also mean that you have to train every set to the limit – that is, to failure?

 FATIGUE AND RECOVERY

-More is better isn’t always the case for muscle growth.
+When it comes to muscle growth, more is better.
 For every stimulus there is also fatigue.
 We have already seen that there are different types of fatigue: central fatigue (in the central nervous system), cardiovascular fatigue (in the heart) and peripheral, or local fatigue (in the muscle).

 The more stimulus, the greater the fatigue, the more is required of your recovery capacity.
 And with natural bodybuilders, the recovery capacity is quite limited.